AccessivePath

 • Do you run real screen reader software?

 Yes.
-The Sora auditor drives a real NVDA instance (Windows VM); we also pair-test with JAWS and VoiceOver.
+Audits include real screen-reader simulation across NVDA, JAWS, and VoiceOver.
 The transcripts become part of your report and can be replayed as audio evidence.

 • How is this different from axe-core or Lighthouse?

-axe-core and Lighthouse are excellent automated rule engines (we use axe-core internally).
+axe-core and Lighthouse are excellent automated rule engines.
 They cover roughly 25–30% of WCAG criteria reliably.
 AccessivePath layers human-grade evaluation on top — keyboard traversal, screen reader simulation, ARIA semantics review, and meaningful-content checks — and produces the IAAP-format report axe and Lighthouse do not.

 • What standards do you cover?